SUMMER EXHIBITIONS

 Drawings, Lithographs & Watercolours

-We are delighted to be able to offer for sale lithographs, drawings and paintings by Suffolk artist Harry Becker.
-All works are sourced from the Loftus Family Collection, which received much of Harry Becker's estate.
-Becker grew up in Colchester in East Anglia and trained as an artist at the Antwerp Academy in Belgium from the age of 14, a few years ahead of Vincent van Gogh.
-He was celebrated in his own lifetime in the early 1900s for his etchings and lithographs, which feature in many museum and gallery collections around Europe.
+We are delighted to be able to offer for sale lithographs, drawings and paintings by Harry Becker.
+All works are sourced from the Loftus Family Collection, which received much of the artist’s estate.
+Harry Becker grew up in Colchester in the 1870s and trained at the Antwerp Academy from the age of 14, a few years ahead of van Gogh.
+He was celebrated in his own lifetime for his etchings and lithographs, many of which feature in important museum collections around Europe.
+He was less well known for his drawings and paintings, but he is arguably one of East Anglia’s most important impressionists from the first half of the twentieth century.

-He was less well known at the time for his field sketches, drawings and paintings but he is arguably one of East Anglia's most important impressionist artists from the first half of the twentieth century.
-He moved with his family, his wife Georgina and daughter Janet, to Wenhaston in East Suffolk.
-Here, until his death in 1928, he spent his days and the passing seasons watching and drawing people at work in the landscape.
-His work has gained, quite rightfully, a much wider audience and a very loyal following in the past two decades.
+He moved with his family, his wife Georgina and daughter Janet, to Wenhaston in East Suffolk in the early 1900s.
+Here, until his death in 1928, he spent his days and the passing seasons watching and drawing people at work in the local landscape.
+His work has more recently gained a much wider audience and a very loyal following.
 We are honoured and delighted to be able to work on behalf of the Loftus Family Collection, releasing selected works for sale.
+We always have a good selection of work on show or for viewing by appointment.

 WRITING AT GREAT GLEMHAM